hungrybluedev/C-Programs/README.md

 -   Git
 -   GCC (and MinGW)

+3. [**Codacy**](https://www.codacy.com/) - A code quality monitoring service that is free for open source projects, such as this one.
+It is very helpful as it catches slip-ups or mistakes that unit tests are unable to cover.

 ## How can I help

 If you feel that this project was of (at least some) help to you, and